 The industry is ever changing and key planners need to ensure they are up to date on current trends to ensure an event is engaging.

-As a new technology is created and introduced to the industry, new trends are set and event production changed to adapt to new features.
-The same goes for up and coming locations, seasonal trends, food crazes and so on.
-If it's not current and engaging, the audience lose interest and the event planner loses a client.
+As a new technology is created and introduced to the industry, new trends are set and event production changes to adapt to new features.
+The same goes for up and coming locations, seasonal trends and the latest food crazes.
+If it's not current and engaging the audience lose interest, and the event planner loses a client.

-A successful event now has the power to engage it's audience through many elements of production and modern technology.
+A successful event now has the power to engage its audience through different elements of production and modern technology.
 An event is more than just venues and catering and the expectation of the guests becomes more challenging as something new is introduced to the market.

 It's hugely demanding for any professional, but for the right event expert is one of the most exciting aspects of the job.

 What's important is that you're doing the same with your employees.

 Simultaneously, the event industry is notorious for high staff turnover.
 There's an appealing facade to the event industry drawing in new graduates that think it's all parties, public relations and music festivals.
 When it comes down to the nitty gritty, research, planning, communications, drafting contracts and so on, people lose interest in the less glamorous side of the job.

 Retaining staff is important.
 Attracting the right people in the first place is essential.

 It's now quite typical for a brand to offer attractive small perks when advertising for a new position.
 These perks might include annual performance bonuses, small commissions, company cars, phones and so on.
 When looking for a new role it might be some or all of those perks that make the brand more appealing to the applicant.

 So, are millennials looking for something more than just a salary?